Presented by the RBWF

 The Robert Burns Humanitarian Award 2025

-The Robert Burns Humanitarian Award (RBHA), supported by South Ayrshire Council and Destination South Ayrshire, recognises courage, commitment, inspiration and hands-on humanitarian efforts from people of any nationality, race, age or gender.
-This is a globally respected honour bestowed annually on a group or individual who shows selflessness and dedication in a bid to save, enrich or improve the lives of others through the protection and promotion of human rights and work to deliver social reform.
+The Robert Burns Humanitarian Award (RBHA), supported by South Ayrshire Council, recognises courage, commitment, inspiration and hands-on humanitarian efforts from people of any nationality, race, age or gender.
+This globally-respected honour is bestowed annually on a group or individual who shows selflessness and dedication in a bid to save, enrich or improve the lives of others through the protection and promotion of human rights and work to deliver social reform.
+This much sought after humanitarian award applauds the efforts of people who bring hope and inspiration, often in desperate situations, and help change lives for the better.
+We are looking for nominations for those who have saved, improved or enriched the lives of others or society as a whole, through personal self-sacrifice, selfless service or direct humanitarian work.
+It doesn’t have to be someone you know; someone you’ve read about, seen on TV, or someone you’ve long admired.

 Link - www.south-ayrshire.gov.uk/robert-burns-award